allangoncalves/mediaboxextractor/README.md

-Simple tool to extract image's width height value and convert it to mm

 #### Tool for extracting image's size (width and height values) and change its measurement unit to mm

 ##### File types allowed: